I'm the host of the Buck Saxon Show on the Blaze Radio Network.

 So there's that, right?

-You that oh, I'm being told actually originally they did not have breadsticks as part of that.
+Oh, I'm being told actually originally they did not have breadsticks as part of that.

 That is just unconscionable.

-But yeah, there'll be a big seller.
+But yeah, there'll be a big cell.

 You've got the police everywhere.

-But you know, that's good.
+But no, that's good.

 I've done a very good job.

-And yeah, of course, full disclosure, I used to work for the Intelligence Division, so I I tend to think that they do a good job.
+And yeah, of course, full disclosure, I used to work for the Intelligence Division, so I tend to think that they do a good job.

-Uh looking forward to it.
+Looking forward to it.

 So some places are really on high alert.

-And I appreciate that some of you have let me uh keep you company as you make your New Year's Eve preparations.
+And I appreciate that some of you have let me keep you company as you make your New Year's Eve preparations.

-This is Buck Sexton Infor Rush Limbaugh.
+This is Buck Sexton in for Rush Limbaugh.

 Got some final New Year's Eve wishes for you on the flip side here.